jimmdd/jstoxmlparser/README.md

 * first version to change behavior in jstoxml and now can be used to convert existing json with array of objects.

 ### Examples
-First you'll want to require jstoxml in your script, and assign the result to the namespace variable you want to use (in this case jstoxml):
+First you'll want to require jstoxmlparser in your script, and assign the result to the namespace variable you want to use (in this case jstoxmlparser):

 ```javascript
 // Node